 Bursary Places

 We want more young people from a wider range of backgrounds and socio-economic circumstances to benefit from joining London Youth Folk Ensemble.
 To support this, we have set aside a limited number of bursary places to enable keen young musicians, whose families would not otherwise be able to afford the existing concessionary fees for the Ensemble, to take part.
 This is usually a partial bursary which provides a substantial discount to the concessionary rate.
 In exceptional circumstances a full bursary may be given.
-To help us reach the young people who would most benefit from this opportunity, we have created this new nomination process.
+To help us reach the young people who would most benefit from this opportunity, we have the following nomination process.

 Who can nominate?